emilija-smitaite/the-mythology-quiz/README.md

 ### Quiz game
 1. Question and answer options are displayed.
 - Question is loaded from the external API.
-- Answer options are loaded and displayed in an ordered list.
+- Answer options are loaded and displayed in an ordered list. <br>
 ![Quiz Start](assets/images/quiz-1.PNG)
 2. On clicking one of the options, check the answer, give feedback display the next question.
 - In the case of the correct answer, the feedback message "Correct!" is displayed and the next answer is shown.
-- In case of an incorrect answer, the feedback message "Incorrect!" is displayed, the correct answer shown briefly, next answer shown.
+- In case of an incorrect answer, the feedback message "Incorrect!" is displayed, the correct answer shown briefly, next answer shown. <br>
 ![Quiz Start](assets/images/quiz-2.PNG)
 3. Score is updating while playing.
-- Score is updating accordingly for correct/incorrect answers.
+- Score is updating accordingly for correct/incorrect answers.  <br>
 ![Quiz Start](assets/images/quiz-3.PNG)
 4. Give feedback on finishing the quiz.
 - "Well done on finishing the quiz!" is displayed once the last question is answered.
 - Total score is displayed.
-- PLAY AGAIN Button is displayed, once clicked, the game restarts.
+- PLAY AGAIN Button is displayed, once clicked, the game restarts.  <br>
 ![Quiz Start](assets/images/quiz-4.PNG)

 ## Further testing